IEP Behavior Documentation Checklist: What to Bring to the Annual Review

 IEP behavior documentation is incredibly overwhelming for general ed teachers.
 You are already drowning in grading and lesson plans.

-Now you have to provide legal data for an annual review.
-It is terrifying.
+Now you have to pull together data for an annual review.
+It can feel like a lot.

 I have taught 3rd grade for over 20 years.
 I also hold an RBT certification.